Golden State Savings: 20 Ways to Put Away Cash if You Live in California

 You’ll want to be sure to pull your free credit report every now and then.
 This is what influences that little three-digit number that means so much when it comes to taking out a mortgage or a personal loan.

-You can check your credit report for free on a site like FreeCreditReport.com.
+You can check your credit score and get a credit report card for free on Credit Sesame.
 There, you can peruse your various accounts — even find out if you have a bill lingering in collections.

 If someone has tried to take out credit in your name, you’ll know.
 Or, if a credit reporting agency has accidentally misreported something, you can dispute the matter.